nallen05/old-norse/bifrost/README.md

 - `:CBOX-UNCLICK-LEFT` - When the user clicks, then moves off of the button region before releasing in order to abort the click
 - `:CBOX-HOVER` - like `:MOUSE-HOVER`, but over a CBOX

-When CBOXES are interacted with, BIFROST-READ sets the following:
+When CBOXES are interacted with, RUNE-READ sets the following:
 - `*HOVER-CBOX*, *HOVER-CBOX-CONTAINER*` - a CBOX currently being hovered over
 - `*PRESSED-CBOX*, *PRESSED-CBOX-container*` - a CBOX currently being held down by a left click